 It is the privilege of the Open Space Committee to work with landowners as stewards of open space, and we are grateful for the support of many townspeople committed to preserving open space, agriculture and the rural character of the Town, and to the individuals who have contributed to the Open Space Donation Account this year.
-Account totals include: Open Space Donation Account: \$ 16,094; Land Preservation Account: \$ 32,729; APR Local Match Account: \$ 1,250; Open Space Revolving Fund: \$ 489.
+Account totals include:

+- Open Space Donation Account: \$ 16,094;

+- Land Preservation Account: \$ 33,979;

+- APR Local Match Account: \$ 1,250;

+- Open Space Revolving Fund: \$ 130.

-At-large Members: Joel Dwight Larry Flaccus Joan Greenfield Thor Holbek Garth LaPointe Jim Perry David Schochet Board Representatives: Recreation Committee, Norman Beebe Agricultural Commission, vacant Conservation Commission, Norm Davenport Planning Board, John Wheeler
+At-large Members: Joel Dwight Larry Flaccus Garth LaPointe Jim Perry David Schochet Peggy Warwick Laurie Wheeler Board Representatives:

+Recreation Committee, Norman Beebe Agricultural Commission, Carolyn Wheeler Conservation Commission, Norm Davenport Planning Board, John Wheeler